Professional AssociationsProfessional Associations: ACM | IBM Academy of Technology | IEEE, Senior Member

 more informationMore information: LInkedIn | Twitter

-I joined IBM Research in 1995, where I am currently the Vice President of Cloud and Cognitive Platform leading a research program on foundation technologies for IaaS, PaaS, data and machine learning services, system and cloud datacenters, and service delivery transformation.
-My research has led to the creation of several new IBM products and offerings from cloud control and optimization to application integration and management.
+I am the Vice President of Hybrid Cloud at IBM Research, where I am leading a research program on foundation technologies for IaaS, PaaS, DevSecOps, reliability engineering, service integration, and service management.
+Our research has led to the launch of new open source projects and the creation of several new IBM offerings from hybrid Kubernetes platform to serverless computing to microservices integration and cluster management.

 In 2001 I served as the Technical Program Co-Chair of the IEEE INFOCOM conference as well as the Technical Program Co-Chair for the Fourth IFIP/IEEE International Conference on Management of Multimedia Networks and Services.
 In 2006 I was the General Chair of the Second IEEE Workshop on Advanced Architectures and Algorithms for Internet Delivery and Applications.
 In 2012 I served as the Technical Program Co-Chair for the Performance, Scaleability, and Availability track of the 2012 World Wide Web Conference.